Dwigoric/unboundmnl-area-2-server/docs/topics/Components.md

 The `ref` function is used to create a reactive reference.
 This means that whenever the value of the reference changes, the component will be re-rendered.

-If we want a reactive primitive variable, we must use the `ref` function.
+If you want a reactive primitive variable, you must use the `ref` function.

 ### Example { id="reactivity-example" }